zammad/zammad-admin-documentation/manage/users/index.rst

       To add one, go to **Manage > Organizations** in the Admin Panel.

 🏤 Secondary Organizations
-   This option allows you to assign more organizations (which are not the users primary) to users.
+   This option allows you to assign more organizations, in addition to the user's primary organization.

    Secondary organizations behave the same like the primary ones with one
    exception: Secondaries are not as highlighted like their primaries.